Economic Damages Definition

 The simple definition of damages is the amount of money that the injured person receives from the negligent party.
 The goal is to “make the injured party whole.”
 This means, as much as possible, to restore the injured party to the same position he or she was in prior to the negligent act.
 This means victims of negligent acts should be able to collect, at a minimum, reimbursement for all of their out-of-pocket expenses.
 Each case is different and depends on the specific facts and circumstances of the negligent act and the resulting injury.
 The categories of damages include economic, non-economic and punitive damages.

-Economic damages are those that can be calculated so that an actual number can be affixed to the loss.
+Economic damages definition are those that can be calculated so that an actual number can be affixed to the loss.
 Generally, the injured person should be able to collect any expense incurred, or expected to incur in the future as a result of the injury.
 Some examples include, but are not limited to:

 - All medical expenses such as doctor, hospital and therapy charges.

 - Medical expenses that are expected to be incurred in the future if ongoing care and treatment is required.

 - Reimbursement for travel expenses for medical treatment.

 - All expenses related to any required therapy.